umair-hussain-10p/Hobsons--Coding-Test/README.md

 Following are the scenarios for which the script is written;

-  1. [Hobsons.com](http://hobsons.com/) home page renders as expected.
+  1. Hobsons.com home page renders as expected (assert on the company logo or page title).
-  2. On the home screen there is a Hero graphic with the text &quot; **We help students**  across the journey of a lifetime.&quot; Click the down arrow.
-Assert the page scrolls the next sections &quot;How can we help  **your students?**&quot; into the viewport window.
+2. On the home screen there is a Hero graphic with the text “We help students across the journey of a lifetime.”
+Click the down arrow.
+Assert the page scrolls the next sections “How can we help your students?” into the viewport window.
 Assert that it is correctly aligned with the top of the visible screen
-  3. When user clicks the &quot;hamburger&quot; menu at the top of the screen then the items the list drops down as expected with the sub-menu items.
-The menu I&#39;m referring to is Solutions, Services, Resources, About &amp; Blog.
-Assert that the &quot;_Resources_&quot; menus contain a list of child links including &quot;E_vents_&quot;.
+3. When user clicks the “hamburger” menu at the top of the screen then the items the list drops down as expected with the sub-menu items.
+The menu I’m referring to is Solutions, Services, Resources, About & Blog.
+Assert that the “Resources” menus contain a list of child links including “Events”.
-  4. Navigate to Resources \&gt; Events.
-Assert that all events on the page occurs in the future.
+4. Navigate to Resources > Events.
+Assert all events on the page that occur in the current calendar year (eg 2020).
 Note you do NOT need to apply the filters, just assert on the default list that is displayed.

 # PROJECT SETUP:
 Goto the command prompt and use following commands to setup the project;